Labirintami/doc/docs/window/api/window_header_config.md

 title: header
 ---

-@short:
-adds a header to a window
+@short: adds a header to a window

-@type: boolean
+@signature: header?: boolean;

 @example:
 var dhxWindow = new dhx.Window({